CursosAlbertoBasalo/softtek-angular-avanzado-marzo/docs/CLI.md

 # Return to url after login
 ng g m auth/login --module app.module --route 'login'

-# Can Activate and Can Deactivate guards
+## Can Activate and Can Deactivate Guards
 #=======================================

 # Protects against data needed (activate) or not saved (deactivate)